flowground/amazonaws-com-codepipeline-connector/README.md

 * `X-Amz-Signature` - _optional_
 * `X-Amz-SignedHeaders` - _optional_

+### PutThirdPartyJobSuccessResult
-### Represents the success of a third party job as returned to the pipeline by a job worker.
-Only used for partner actions.
+> Represents the success of a third party job as returned to the pipeline by a job worker.
+Only used for partner actions.<br/>

 #### Input Parameters
 * `Action` - _required_